-A study of the way culture shapes and defines the positions and roles of both men and women in society.
+A sociological analysis of the way culture shapes and defines the positions and roles of both men and women in society.
 Major emphasis on social conditions which may lead to a broadening of gender roles and a reduction of gender role stereotypes and the implications of these changes.
-Open to both men and women.
 Prerequisites: None.